Don Henley and JD and the Straight Shot, Moody Theatre, Austin, TX:

 Todd Rundgren, The Fillmore, San Francisco, California:

 Concert promoter Bill Graham has long been a legendary figure in the San Francisco Bay Area.
 A music enthusiast and highly skilled concert promoter, Graham was a man that everyone knew about, and his passion for music is what drove him to have a solid career in the Bay Area throughout the 60’s and 70’s, along with being known for helping the careers of former Bay Area greats The Grateful Dead, Janis Joplin, and many others.
 This influence was felt on January 14th, as music fans packed The Fillmore on Geary Street to relive the memories that made the music scene of these decades so great.
 This celebration consisted of not only a Rundgren performance, but a tribute to a man who left far too soon.
-The Bill Graham Foundation, who is dedicated to honoring Graham’s legacy, was hosting a benefit and birthday party to remember his life and his contributions to the local music industry as he died in a plane crash at the age of sixty.
+The Bill Graham Foundation, who is dedicated to honoring Graham’s legacy, was hosting a benefit and birthday party to remember his life and his contributions to the local music industry as he died in a helicopter crash at the age of sixty in 1991.
 On the day of the benefit, Graham would have been eighty-five years old.
 With performances from Oakland folk act The T Sisters, fans also got a chance to enter a raffle and end the night with a slice of birthday cake.

 The T Sisters, an up and coming act from across the bridge in the East Bay, put on a simple performance where mandolins and fiddles reigned throughout their set, as they exposed fans to their delicate and almost fragile tunes, with an inviting feel that got fans warmed up for what was to come.
 While the crowd enjoyed the T Sisters, it was obvious that they were there entirely for Rundgren.